rinta-git/my-interview-prep/README.md

 • adv of arrow function?

+- makes the code more readable and reducing the amount of boilerplate code.
+- This value inside an arrow function is automatically inherited from the surrounding context.
+It eliminates the need to use bind(), call(), or apply() to preserve the this value or deal with this-related issues.
+- Arrow functions are well-suited for callback functions, such as event handlers or asynchronous operations.
+- Arrow functions provide implicit return behavior for concise one-line functions.

 • What is function currying?

 A function currying will convert a function with multiple arguments into seperate functions with single argument.
 So curryied function will take only one param at a time but return another function with one arg.
 It is constructed by chaining closures by immediately returning inner functions simultaneously.